TekyUser/django-project/README.md

 Security: For production environments, make sure to configure security settings, such as setting DEBUG = False and using secure databases.
 Conclusion
 This project has been designed with scalability and ease of content management in mind.
 By moving the featured places and gallery data to a JSON file, you can quickly update the content without modifying the Django backend code.
 Follow the setup instructions carefully, and you will have the project running in no time.
 For future developers, this structure allows for easy extensibility, whether through adding new pages, connecting to databases, or improving the frontend design.

-If you have any questions or need further clarification, feel free to reach out!